casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/index.md

 |[Execution Error Codes](/dapp-dev-guide/writing-contracts/execution-error-codes.md)|Possible error codes when writing smart contracts.|
 |[Getting Started with AssemblyScript](/dapp-dev-guide/writing-contracts/assembly-script.md) | An introduction to using AssemblyScript with the Casper Platform |

-Additionally, the following tutorials outline some aspects of writing smart contracts on the Casper Network.
+Additionally, the following tutorials outline some aspects of writing smart contracts on a Casper network.

 | Title                                                       | Description                                                      |
 | ----------------------------------------------------------- | ---------------------------------------------------------------- |